D-Skr/wlabs/README.md

 ### 004 Calculator Lab

 This project is a building a simple calculator.
 The calculator will receive a string representing a mathematical expression (e.g. “2 + 3”) and return the answer (e.g. 5).

-- index.html is the file to run the calculator.
+**index.html** is the file to run the calculator.
-- calculator.js is the file with code.
+**calculator.js** is the file with code.
-- Operations: add, subtract, multiply, divide, power, mod(remainder), sqrt, factorial.
+**Operations:** add, subtract, multiply, divide, power, mod(remainder), sqrt, factorial.

-#### Step 1: Writing Functions for Operations
+Step 1: Writing Functions for Operations

-#### Step 2: Tokenizing a String
+Step 2: Tokenizing a String
+Step 3: Converting to Numbers
+Step 4: Square Roots
+Step 5: Too Many / Too Few Inputs
+Step 6: Factorial